SupportPartners/microsoft-vdi/README.md

 ## Deployment

+**Install Azure CLI on the machine used to run the deployment script**

+The script will utilise the Azure CLI to authenticate you to your subscription.
+You can install the CLI using Microsoft Documentation https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli

 **Download the deployment script here** https://github.com/SupportPartners/microsoft-vdi/tree/master/scripts

 You have the choice of 3 scripts depending on which Persona you choose the relevent resources will be deployed.
 You can see what will be deployed for each persona in [PersonaDetails.md](https://github.com/SupportPartners/microsoft-vdi/blob/master/PeronaDetails.md)

+Download link here, here and here.
+Download to C:\temp

 **Run the script from a Powershell run as current logged in user**